'Gilmore Girls' Season 3, Episode 17: A Tale of Poes and Fire

 Random observations:

 • I love that we get to see everyone's pajamas in this episode.
-Paris' have tiny little stars are probably from J.Crew.
+Paris' have tiny stars and are probably from J.Crew.
 Rory's cherry thermal was definitely purchased from the Alloy catalog.
 Lorelai wears a generic zip-up hoodie and sweatpants (I guess she keeps her racist t-shirts hidden when company is over).
 Lane, as I already mentioned, stole her nightgown from a Victorian crypt.
 Later, after the fire, some of the inn guests are wearing Kirk's topical t-shirts.
 I hope he sold them at an insane mark-up cost.

 • I love when Luke awkwardly hugs Rory after finding out about her college news.
 I appreciate that their relationship is so familial and never creepy (unlike Dean and Lorelai's).